debian-janitor/zfSnap/OS-support.md

 zfSnap might work on GNU/Linux out of the box, but it hasn't been tested because zfs on Linux hasn't matured.

-Please let me know if you've tried zfSnap on GNU/Linux (details below)
+Please let me (graudeejs at gmail dot com) know if you've tried zfSnap on GNU/Linux